merklejerk/flex-contract/README.md

 const ABI = require('./MyContract.ABI.json');
 // Should be the hex-encoded binary output of solc/truffle. const BYTECODE = require('./MyContract.bytecode.bin');
-// Previously deployed contract address. const DEPLOYED_AT = '0xf6fb5b73987d6d9a139e23bab97be6fc89e0dcd1';
+// Previously deployed contract address.
+Can also be an ENS address. const DEPLOYED_AT = '0xf6fb5b73987d6d9a139e23bab97be6fc89e0dcd1';
 // A self-signing wallet for transactions. const PRIVATE_KEY = '0xb3734ec890893585330c71ece72afb05058192b6be47bee2b99714e6bb5696ab';